divkokal/divkokal/README.md

 ## Let's connect

-Open to full-stack internships and conversations about products in the fintech space.
+Always happy to connect with founders, builders and people interested in fintech, payments, cybersecurity and early-stage startups.

 - 💼 [LinkedIn](https://www.linkedin.com/in/divyakokal)
 - 📧 divya.skokal@gmail.com